Circuit Board / Series II Wall Console Bundle 38875R3.S

 1. Pull emergency release cord on carriage to disengage opener to close door if necessary.
 (If unable to lower door using opener, use extreme caution manually closing door.
 Before pulling emergency release cord, make certain people and objects are clear of door opening.)

-2. Unplug opener power cord from power receptacle.
+2. Unplug the garage door opener power cord from the power outlet.

-3. Open lens cover by pressing middle tab inward and remove light bulbs.
-FIG. 1.
+3. Open the garage door opener lens cover by inward on the middle tab.
+Once the lens cover is open remove light bulbs.
+Shown in FIG. 1.

-4. Remove wall control and Safe-T-Beam wires from terminal block located on side of opener FIG. 1.
-Use small common screwdriver to press in on orange tabs while gently pulling wires from block.
-Mark wires to help facilitate replacement.
+4. Remove the wall console and Safe-T-Beam wires from the terminal block that is located on side of garage door opener power head.
+Shown in FIG. 1.
+Use small common screwdriver to press in on the orange tabs while gently pulling the wall console and safety beam wires from the terminal block.
+Mark these wires when removing to help facilitate replacement.

-5. Unplug any optional accessories such as the battery backup and/or networking adapter.
+5. Unplug any optional accessories that are installed such as the garage door opener battery backup and/or the networking adapter.

 6. Remove two 5/16” screws securing powerhead cover to chassis.
 FIG. 2.